charisvt/cg-hw1-v4/README.md

 - **Flat Shading**: Fill triangles with a solid color calculated as the average color of the triangle's vertices.
 - **Texture Mapping**: Apply texture coordinates (UV) to triangles and sample colors from a texture image.
-- **Depth Sorting**: Render triangles from back to front based on depth values.

-## Implementation

-The project uses a scanline algorithm with the following steps:

-1. Calculate the minimum and maximum y-coordinates for each triangle
-2. For each scanline:
-   - Find intersection points with triangle edges
-   - Sort intersection points by x-coordinate
-   - Fill pixels between intersection points with appropriate colors

 ## How to Run